-An RRSP was introduced in 1956 to help Canadians prepare for retirement.
-This account doesn’t also impose taxes on contributions and earnings such as interest or capital gains.
+An RRSP is another registered account that holds investments and savings. was introduced in 1956 to help Canadians prepare for retirement.
+This account doesn’t impose taxes on contributions and earnings such as interest or capital gains.

-Like TFSA, you can use RRSP to invest in different investment vehicles such as stocks, bonds, mutual funds, GICs etc. However, unlike TFSA that has no expiry date, you are expected to convert your RRSP to RRIF by December 31 of the year you reach the age of 71.
+Like TFSA, you can use RRSP to invest in different investment vehicles such as stocks, bonds, mutual funds, GICs etc. However, unlike TFSA, which has no expiry date, you are expected to convert your RRSP to RRIF by December 31 of the year you reach the age of 71.

 - Spousal plan.